katta/fakerest/README.md

     Usage: fakerest.rb [options]
         -c, --config CONFIG_FILE         Confilg file to load request mappings (required) -p, --port PORT                  Port on which the fakerest to be run.
-Default = 1111 -w, --views VIEWS_FOLDER         Folder path that contains the views (required) -u, --uploads UPLOADS_FOLDER     Folder to which any file uploads to be stored (required) -h, --help                       Displays help message
+Default = 1111 -w, --views VIEWS_FOLDER         Folder path that contains the views.
+        -u, --uploads UPLOADS_FOLDER     Folder to which any file uploads to be stored.
+        -h, --help                       Displays help message

+### Examples

+* Specifying config file

+    $ fakerest -c sample.yaml

+*sample.yaml" is a config file which contains the configuration of all rest services you would like to host.
+It looks like

+    ---
+    method : get
+    path : /customer/:id
+    response:
+      content_file : customer
+      content_type : json
+      status_code : 200
+    ---
+    method : post
+    path : /customer
+    response:
+      content_file : customer_created
+      content_type : text/plain
+      status_code : 200

+* Changing the default port

+    $ fakerest -p 2222 -c sample.yaml